-The Museum of the Moon has just been presented for public feedback by Lieux Publics at Cité des arts de la rue, Marseille.
+The Museum of the Moon was presented for public feedback by Lieux Publics at Cité des arts de la rue, Marseille.

 Travellings offered 18 unusual ways to meet artists in different parts of the Cité des arts de la rue, where Lieux Publics is based.
 The event was presented with INSITU.